46 athletes are competing on skis and snowboards on the Freeride World Tour in Europe and Canada for the title as the world's best freerider.

 |Blake Marshall||New Zealand|

 |Hank Bilous||New Zealand|

-Here, too, the reigning winner, Elisabeth Gerritzen from Switzerland, is back.
+Here, too, the reigning winner of snowboarding Freeride World Tour, Elisabeth Gerritzen from Switzerland, is back.
 She ended the domination of Italy's Arianna Tricomi in 2021 after three titles in a row.
 Tricomi will also be back again in 2022.

 |Jessica Hotter||New Zealand|

 Defending champion Victor De Le Rue of France could win the Freeride World Tour title for the third time in 2022, following in the footsteps of his big brother Xavier, who won the competition three times from 2008 to 2010.

 Marion Haerty is the snowboard queen of the Freeride World Tour.
 Most recently, she won the title three times in a row, becoming snowboard champion four times in total.
 Only Austria's Manuela Mandl was able to break the streak in 2018.
 Mandl will also be back in 2022.